 Do you have any questions regarding our cocktail dresses?

-At Mondo Kaos, our first priority is always happy customers.
-If you have any questions, anything, about our cocktail dresses or other clothing, please do not hesitate to contact us.
+With Mondo Kaos our first priority is always happy customers.
+If you have any questions, whatsoever, about our cocktail dresses or other clothing, please do not hesitate to contact us.

 You can meet us every weekday on 60 95 11 36 in the period 10: 00-18: 00 - however, on busy days it can be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.